dudolavida/dudolavida.github.io/_posts/2020-11-23-recipe-planning.md

 5. Cook Incessantly
     ...
 ENJOY! ...

 P.s.
-Organising the list by sections in the store & your route through the shop 🤓, really helps as well 😎
+Organising the list by the store sections & your route through the shop 🤓, really helps as well 😎

 --